This year's Black Rock '5' Race will take place in Kinghorn, Fife on Friday 27th May at 19:45.

 Male changing facilities are available at the large Church Hall.
 Female changing facilities are available at the small Church Hall.
 Both the Church Hall changing areas are accessed by the side door of the halls on the main road.
 Changing areas at the Church Hall will be locked while the race is in progress, however the organisers accept no responsibility for loss of belongings.

-Toilet facilities are to be found in both changing areas, in the Church Halls just off the High Street, and on Quarrel Brae - a path situated halfway down Harbour Road.
-Additional toilets on race night are situated in the Community Centre Car Park.
+Toilet facilities are available at the Church Hall.
+Public toilets are available on Quarrel Brae - a path situated halfway down Harbour Road.
+Additional toilets on race night are situated in the Community Centre car park.

-The presentation ceremony will be held at The Carousel, at around 21:30.
+The prize giving ceremony will be held at The Harbour View, at around 21:30.